-Get kids learning about colors with this fun preschool color activity!
-I love making books with my students, and this one was definitely a hit.
+This preschool color activity was the perfect culmination of literacy and colors to add to your list of spring activities for preschoolers.
 The children each made their own “I See a Rainbow” book focused on the colors of the rainbow.
 It reinforced color knowledge, along with so many early literacy concepts!

 book-making and preschool color activity about the rainbow